teraflop a year ago

 https://tinytapeout.com/competitions/demoscene/

-• pengaru 10 months ago
+• pengaru a year ago

 For those wondering: Opportunity for new submissions closed Sept.
 6th apparently...